 A sink on the other hand is a consumer of samples, providing logic for the transformation and publication of samples emitted from related sources.
 Each sink configuration is concerned only with the transformation rules and publication conduits for samples.

 In effect, a sink describes a chain of handlers.
 The chain starts with zero or more transformers and ends with one or more publishers.
-The first transformer in the chain is passed samples from the corresponding source, takes some action such as deriving rate of change, performing unit conversion, or aggregating, before passing the modified sample to next step.
+The first transformer in the chain is passed samples from the corresponding source, takes some action such as deriving rate of change, performing unit conversion, or aggregating, before passing the modified sample to the next step.

 The chains end with one or more publishers.
 This component makes it possible to persist the data into storage through the message bus or to send it to one or more external consumers.
 One chain can contain multiple publishers, see the Pipeline Manager section.